-2.5 Employees are entitled to up to 26 weeks' ordinary adoption leave followed immediately by up to 26 weeks' additional adoption leave - a total of 52 weeks' leave.
-Ordinary adoption leave is paid leave (see 2.9 below).
+- 2.5 Employees are entitled to up to 26 weeks' ordinary adoption leave followed immediately by up to 26 weeks' additional adoption leave - a total of 52 weeks' leave.
+Ordinary adoption leave is paid leave (see 2.9 below). - 2.6 Adoption Leave can start from the date of the child's placement or from a fixed date which can be up to 14 days before the expected date of placement.

-- 2.6 Adoption Leave can start from the date of the child's placement or from a fixed date (which can be up to 14 days before the expected date of placement).
-It can also start from when the child arrives in the UK or within 28 days of this date (overseas adoptions) or the day the child's born or the day after (if the employee has used a surrogate to have a child). - 2.7 Only one period of leave is available irrespective of whether more than one child is place for adoption as part of the same arrangement. - 2.8 If the child's placement ends during the adoption leave period, the employee can continue adoption leave for up to eight weeks after the end of placement. - 2.9 During their adoption leave, Statutory Adoption Pay is paid for 39 weeks.
-The rate of Statutory Adoption pay is the same as the standard rate of Statutory Maternity Pay which is 90% of your average weekly earnings for the first 6 weeks and then £139.58 (as at 5.4.15) or 90% of your average weekly earnings (whichever is lower) for the next 33 weeks. - 2.10 Employees are required to inform the Authority of their intention to take adoption leave within 7 days of being notified by their adoption agency that they have been matched with a child for adoption, unless that is not reasonably practicable.
-The employee should put in writing to their Line Manager the date that the child will be placed for adoption; the Line Manager will then inform the Corporate Services Manager at the earliest convenience. - 2.11 Employees must give the Authority documentary evidence (original Matching Certificate) from their adoption agency as evidence of their entitlement to Statutory Adoption Pay and Adoption Leave. - 2.12 The Authority will confirm in writing the start date of the adoption leave, adoption pay entitlements, any annual leave you may be taking at the beginning and end of your adoption leave, how much annual leave you will accrue whilst on adoption leave and when your planned return to work date will be. - 2.13 During any additional adoption leave, the employment contract continues. - 2.14 Employees who intend to return to work at the end of their full adoption leave entitlement do not have to give any further notification to the Authority.
-However, those employees who want to return to work before the end of their adoption leave period must give the Authority 28 day's notice in writing of the date they intend to return, or less at the discretion of the Chief Executive in consideration of the needs of the service.

-2.15 In line with maternity regulations employees must return to work for 3 months at the end of the leave period or they will be required to repay the 6 weeks paid leave.
+- 2.7 Only one period of leave is available irrespective of whether more than one child is place for adoption as part of the same arrangement. - 2.8 If the child's placement ends during the adoption leave period, the employee can continue adoption leave for up to eight weeks after the end of placement. - 2.9 During their adoption leave, Statutory Adoption Pay is paid for up to 26 weeks.
+The rate of Statutory Adoption pay is the same as the standard rate of Statutory Maternity Pay. - 2.10 Employees are required to inform the Authority of their intention to take adoption leave within 7 days of being notified by their adoption agency that they have been matched with a child for adoption, unless that is not reasonably practicable.
+The employee should put in writing to their Line Manager the date that the child will be placed for adoption; the Line Manager will then inform the Assistant Corporate Services Manager at the earliest convenience. - 2.11 Employees must give the Authority documentary evidence (original Matching Certificate) from their adoption agency as evidence of their entitlement to Statutory Adoption Pay and Adoption Leave. - 2.12 The Authority will confirm in writing the start date of the adoption leave, adoption pay entitlements, any annual leave you may be taking at the beginning and end of your adoption leave, how much annual leave you will accrue whilst on adoption leave and when your planned return to work date will be. - 2.13 During any additional adoption leave, the employment contract continues. - 2.14 Employees who intend to return to work at the end of their full adoption leave entitlement do not have to give any further notification to the Authority.
+However, those employees who want to return to work before the end of their adoption leave period must give the Authority 28 day's notice in writing of the date they intend to return, or less at the discretion of the Chief Executive in consideration of the needs of the service. - 2.15 In line with maternity regulations employees must return to work for 3 months at the end of the leave period or they will be required to repay the 6 weeks paid leave.